 pigengene An object of pigengene-class, usually created by compute.pigengene.
-If naTolerance Upper threshold on the fraction of entries per gene that can be missing.
+If NULL, only projectionaries will be returned. naTolerance Upper threshold on the fraction of entries per gene that can be missing.
 Genes with a larger fraction of missing entries are ignored.
-For genes with smaller fraction of NA entries, the missing values are imputed from their average expression verbose The integer level of verbosity.
-0 means silent and higher values produce more ignoreModules A vector of integers.
+For genes with smaller fraction of NA entries, the missing values are imputed from their average expression in the other samples.
+See check.pigengene.input. verbose The integer level of verbosity.
+0 means silent and higher values produce more details of computation. ignoreModules A vector of integers.
 In order to speed up the projection, it may be desirable to focus only on the eigengenes of a few interesting modules.
-In that case, the remaining modules can be listed here and will be ignored during projection
+In that case, the remaining modules can be listed here and will be ignored during projection (Optional).